nodaguti/word-quiz-generator-webapp/ReadMe.md

 ## Resources

-The lists of materials, sources and presets the application uses are stored in resources.json, which is located on the root of this repository by default.
+The lists of materials and sources the application uses are stored in resources.json, which is located on the root of this repository by default.

 If you want to change the path, please specify a new path through environment variables: